Teochew letters: History

 Family correspondence combined with remittance was not unique to the Teochews.
 Other groups of overseas Chinese, including the Hokkien, the Cantonese and the Hakka, also used this method to communicate with their families.
-The Qiaopi agencies of the different groups served only their own community circle and their services did not overlap.
-An estimate of 170,000 Qiaopi letters have been collected by researchers and private collectors.
-The majority are Teochew Letters.
-The Museum of Overseas Remittance Mail Relics, based in Swatow, has a collection of 120,000 Teochew Letters, consisting of both originals and copies.

-The Teochew Letters has immense historical value.
-It is an archive of the cultural and collective historical experiences of the Teochew people.
-Its contents reflect society at all levels, touching on international relations, national issues, and details of daily life important to families.
-As such, the information they contain bear intrinsic value for further research, as they are able to authenticate and supplement contemporary written history.
+The qiaopi agencies of the different groups served only their own community circle and their services did not overlap.
+An estimated 170,000 qiaopi letters have been collected by researchers and private collectors.
+The majority are Teochew qiaopi.
+The Museum of Overseas Remittance Mail Relics, based in Swatow, has a collection of 120,000 Teochew qiaopi letters, consisting of both originals and copies.
+Teochew qiaopi are an archive of the cultural and collective historical experiences of the Teochew people.
+Their contents reflect society at all levels, touching on international relations, national issues, and details of daily life important to families.
+As such, the information they contain bears intrinsic value for further research, as they are able to authenticate and supplement contemporary written history.

 Terms

-Qiaopi (僑批) literally means the "Letter of the Overseas Chinese", with "phoe" (批) being the Southern Min expression for "letter".
-The term has sometimes been translated as Overseas Remittance Mail or Money Remittance Mail but these fail to capture the cultural aspect of the artefacts.
+Qiaopi (僑批) literally means "letter of the overseas Chinese", with "phoe" (批) being the Southern Min expression for "letter".
+The term has sometimes been translated as "overseas remittance mail" or "money remittance mail", but these fail to capture the cultural aspect of the artefacts.

-Application for UNESCO Memory of the World Register
+UNESCO Memory of the World Register

-As part of the larger Archive of Overseas Remittance Mails, the Teochew Letters were added to the China Archival Heritage Register in 2010.
-Together with the Qiaopi collection of Jiangmen, Meizhou and Fujian, the Teochew Letters were included into the Asia/Pacific Regional Memory of the World (MOW) Register on 16 May 2012.
-Higher recognition is being sought through ongoing submission for inclusion in the prestigious UNESCO Memory of the World Register in 2013.

-To increase general awareness of the Teochew Letters and to promote the UNESCO Memory of the World Register application efforts, The Museum of Overseas Remittance Mail Relics launched an online museum for the Teochew Letters in June 2012.
+As part of the larger Archive of Overseas Remittance Mails, the Teochew qiaopi were added to the China Archival Heritage Register in 2010.
+Together with the qiaopi collection of Jiangmen, Meizhou and Fujian, the Teochew qiaopi were included in the Asia/Pacific Regional Memory of the World (MOW) Register on 16 May 2012.
+To increase general awareness of the Teochew qiaopi and to promote efforts to apply for their inclusion in the prestigious UNESCO Memory of the World Register, the Museum of Overseas Remittance Mail Relics launched an online museum for the Teochew qiaopi letters in June 2012.
 The website was created on behalf of the museum by the Cheung Kong School of Journalism of Shantou University.
+The Teochew letters were added to the UNESCO Memory of the World Register in 2013.